lnkn/blog/src/pages/Dark_Chocolate_Sea_Salt_Cookies/index.md

 image: DarkChocoCookie.jpg
 lead: I mean... who can resist dark chocolate and sea salt?
 ---
-*Who loves dark chocolate?
+Who loves dark chocolate?
 I would much rather have dark chocolate everything than milk chocolate, but that’s just me!
-These Dark Chocolate Chunk Cookies will satisfy your sweets craving and with the addition of flaky sea salt, I can think of nothing better to splurge on!*
+These Dark Chocolate Chunk Cookies will satisfy your sweets craving and with the addition of flaky sea salt, I can think of nothing better to splurge on!

+## The Recipe

+#### Yields: 24 cookies

 #### Prep time: 15 minutes | Chill time: 10 minutes | Bake time: 12 minutes | Total time: 37 minutes

-**Yields: 24 cookies**

-## Ingredients:
+## Ingredients
+#### The Cookie
 - 1 cup **unsalted butter**, softened
 - 3 1/4 cups **all-purpose flour**
 - 1 teaspoon **baking soda**